oracle-cne/ocne/doc/cluster-management/olvm.md

 The username must have @internal suffix.
 So if you log into the OLVM console with "admin", then the OCNE_OLVM_USERNAME is "admin@internal"

-## oVirt REST API CA Certificate
+## OLVM oVirt REST API CA Certificate
-You also must download the oVirt REST API CA certificate and put it into a file referenced by the cluster configuration (see below).
+You also must download the OLVM oVirt REST API CA certificate and put it into a file referenced by the cluster configuration (see below).
 Make sure you only use the second certificate returned by the instructions at [oVirt CA](https://www.ovirt.org/documentation/doc-REST_API_Guide/#obtaining-the-ca-certificate).